Things I Wish I Knew Before My Wedding

 You Don’t Have To Follow All The Traditions At Your Wedding

-Wedding traditions are not set in stone any longer.
+Wedding traditions are no longer set in stone.

 You can weave them into the fabric of your event, but you don’t have to follow them if you do not want to!